 Mexican sunflowers love hot weather, even days with triple-digit temperatures.
 Conversely, cool weather stops the Mexican sunflower in its tracks.
 When nighttime temperatures are in the 60s, it’s the right time to grow Mexican sunflowers.
 Average humidity is best for healthy plants.
 Provide extra spacing for plants in humid areas to prevent powdery mildew.

-Pruning Mexican sunflowers isn’t necessary, but can help to get lanky plants under control or to keep overgrown plants in bounds.
+Pruning Mexican sunflowers isn’t necessary but can help to get lanky plants under control or to keep overgrown plants in bounds.
 Keep in mind that you may sacrifice some blooms when pruning.
-Cut off the top one-third of the plant when it’s experiencing a lull in blooming to both deadhead and tidy the plant.
+Cut off the top 1/3 of the plant when it’s experiencing a lull in blooming to both deadhead and tidy the plant.

 Propagating Mexican Sunflowers

 Although the Mexican sunflower is easy to grow from seed, if you can’t find your favorite variety you can also propagate plants by stem cuttings.
-Here's how:
+Unlike established Mexican sunflowers, this type of propagation requires daily watering to get the cuttings to root.
+Here's how it's done:

-- Insert about 6 inches of the stem into moist, but loose potting soil.
+- Insert about 6 inches of the stem into the soil and gently press down the soil around the stem.

-- Expect roots to form in about 10 days.
+- Keep the pots in a location with filtered sun and water daily.
+Expect roots to form in about 10 days.

 How to Grow Mexican Sunflowers From Seed